Ben Mitchell runs the Fontpad from his home in Brighton, UK.

 He is continuing to develop his specialisation in the scripts of Southeast Asia, a region Ben has been visiting for almost 20 years.
-He spends most of his time these days designing fonts for Thai, Lao, Burmese and Khmer, and regularly makes research trips to Southeast Asia to study typography, lettering and handwriting, which help inform his professional practice.
+He has designed and consulted on fonts for Thai, Lao, Burmese, Khmer, Cham, Tham and Vietnamese, and regularly makes research trips to Southeast Asia to study typography, lettering and handwriting, which help inform his professional practice.

 Ben aims to base his design work on firm foundations, by discussing languages, palaeography and current typographic conventions with academics, designers, software engineers and publishers who work with Southeast Asian writing systems.
 He also studies Southeast Asia’s manuscript tradition, by consulting archives at the British Library, the Royal Asiatic Society, and the Siam Society among others.

-Alongside the development of new type families, Ben teaches type design workshops for students and professional type designers in the UK and in Thailand, and enjoys talking about type at conferences.
+Alongside the development of new type families, Ben teaches type design workshops, mentors students and professional type designers around the world, and enjoys talking about type at conferences.